wenet-e2e/wenet/runtime/openvino/README.md

 # When it finishes, you can find IR files(.xml and .bin) for encoder, ctc and decoder.
 ```

 * Step 3.
-Build WeNet with OpenVINO.
-Please refer [system requirement](https://github.com/openvinotoolkit/openvino#system-requirements) to check if the hardware platform available by OpenVINO.
+Build WeNet with OpenVINO™.

+Please refer [system requirement](https://github.com/openvinotoolkit/openvino#system-requirements) to check if the hardware platform available by OpenVINO™.

 ``` sh
 mkdir build && cd build